The Anne Frank story

 We started the jouney in Oradea on 2 April 2014 and over the next 3 years took the exhibition and related film (to which we added Romanian sub-titles) across many parts of Romania.

 We provided young people with an understanding of this important story.
 We also produced, over this period, aids and materials for teachers in Romanian schools.
-Some of these are held on our educational website for download.

 We have also assembled some of the best Anne Frank resources held on the internet for use by those who want to explore and study for themselves and also for teachers who want to introduce the Anne Frank story into the classroom.
 At the present time, there are limited resources in the Romanian language.